About Rhythm Changes

 Here is my full disclosure about my affiliation with Cory Weeds and the Cellar Music Group:

-• Since June 2024, I have provided part-time services for Cellar through my own business at Chernoff Music.
-Before that, from November 2023 to March 2024, I also worked casual hours for Cellar.
+- Since June 2024, Cellar has been my client at Chernoff Music.
+Before that, from November 2023 to March 2024, I worked casual hours for Cellar as a freelancer.

 Infidels Jazz